nathanchance/tuxmake/docs/targets.md

 does not require this, so if you want `kselftest-merge` to be built, it needs to be specified explicitly.
 If built, it will always be built before `kselftest` itself.

+## cpupower

+This target builds the cpupower program and libraries, from `tools/power/cpupower`.